 - Student learning outcomes are stronger

-- After an average of 30 weeks of exposure, students of IAPE teachers had progressed 10 more weeks in reading, speaking, and listening skills than students of non-IAPE teachers
+- After an average of 30 weeks of exposure, students of IAPE teachers had progressed 10 additional weeks in reading, speaking, and listening skills, compared to students of non-IAPE teachers.

 - Student expectations and beliefs